U.S. reunites some immigrant families separated at border under ‘cruel’ Trump administration policy, DHS secretary says

 Speaking to reporters ahead of the announcement, Mayorkas said that four families would be reunited.
 Two of the families include mothers who were separated from their children in late 2017, one Honduran and another Mexican, Mayorkas said.

-The DHS secretary described children in the families as young as 3 years old when they were separated from their parents, as well as teenagers, the Associated Press reported.
+The DHS secretary said some of the children were as young as 3 years old when they were separated from their parents, as well as teenagers.

-Under the Trump administration’s “zero-tolerance” approach to prosecuting adults who crossed the U.S. with Mexico illegally, more than 5,000 children were separated from their parents, according to court documents.
+Under the Trump administration’s “zero-tolerance” approach to prosecuting adults who crossed the U.S. border with Mexico illegally, more than 5,000 children were separated from their parents, according to court documents.

 Mayorkas, who was picked by President Biden to lead Homeland Security and confirmed on Feb.
 2, is also chair of a new Family Reunification Task Force that aims to bring separated families back together.